What is InfoGlue

 What parts are there in InfoGlue

-InfoGlue is a pure Java platform.
-It is completely database driven which means both the management tool and the public sites are using information from a database.
-The platform consists of two main types of applications and they are the administrative tool and the delivery engine – the later in several instances.
+Infoglue is a completely database driven CMS which means both the management tool (which is used by the editors/publishers) and the public sites are using information from a common database.
+The platform consists of two main applications: the administrative tool (often called the CMS, backend or authoring environment) and then the delivery engine (often called live, public etc) – the latter often in several instances.

 Here are two sketches that shows first how a simple setup could look and then a more complex example with better redundancy: